CrashOverride85/zc95/docs/Build.md

 Before showing the confirmation screen, the box will have confirmed the EEPROM IC can be detected, but no saved settings will have been used.

+## Flashing LEDs / no or corrupted display / output fault / general stability problems
+For general erratic behaviour, the most likely cause is a problem with the battery - and is especially likely if the device sometimes powers up, but shows a red "?" in the battery indicator.

+Even when powered via USB, a battery must still be present for reliable operation.
+If you're determined to run it without a battery, try putting a 470 uF (or higher) electrolytic capacitor in place of the battery.

 ## Output section
 If the output section passes its self test, the OK LED, which is just above the left corner of the right most pico, should light (which should be ~1-2 seconds after power on).
-If it fails, this light should flash.
+If the self test fails, this light will flash slowly (on for 0.5s, off for 0.5s etc).

 There is also debugging output from the output pico on a 2 pin serial header next to it.
 Note that is at 3v3 level, and RS232 levels would damage it.